NzingaHolloman/Lab-Quiz-1/README.md

 ## This is a for COMP 167 Computer Program Design at North Carolina A&T State University.

-## Instructor: Dr. Kelvin Bryant - ksbryant@ncat.edu
+## Instructor: Professor Karen Schnell - klschnell@ncat.edu

 ### Lab Description